TheMEMOLab/Bio326-NMBU/Doc/BestPracticesOrionHPC.md

 IMPORTANT:
   - Orion introduction: https://orion.nmbu.no/
-  - Orion can handle small-scale projects.
+  - Don’t use more than 150 threads/CPUs concurrently for more than one day.
+Please limit concurrently running array jobs to 25.
+Refer to Orion wiki how to do that.
+Orion can handle small-scale projects.
 Need more CPU hours?
 Please consider applying for national infrastructure resources: https://www.sigma2.no/
   - Please, PLEASE do compress your fastq, vcf and other non-compressed files using i.e. pigz.

+NEWS:
+  - 2022-07-28: Orion has been moved to a new storage system with a new data management policy.
+Please check Orion https://orion.nmbu.no/en/StorageChanges.
+We are still working out many details.
+    Please email us if you miss anything or notice any issues.
+  - Linux commands cp, rsync, scp, and mv are allowed to run for only 5 minutes in the login server.
+You must submit your jobs or use the interactive qlogin command to run these commands for longer than 5 minutes.
+You can also use filemanager.orion.nmbu.no to transfer files to your PC or arken.nmbu.no.

+Apply for project storage https://tinyurl.com/OrionStorageApply

-For any Orion related enquiry: orion-support@nmbu.no
-PS: We are on Teams: https://bit.ly/orion-teams
+For any Orion related enquiry: orion-support@nmbu.no We are on Teams: https://bit.ly/orion-teams

-[bio326-21-0@login ~]$
+Your quota:
+Volume          Type    ID                      Used    Quota   Limit   Grace Home            USR     bio326-2023-19          16K     200G    300G    none

+Have a nice evening!
+-bash-4.2$
 ```

 **Now you are logged into the Orion login-node.**